lingzhiyxp/lingzhiyxp.github.io/_pages/About me.md

 layout: about
 permalink: /AboutMe/
 title: About Me
-description: Here are things other than scientific research
+description: Here are things other than scientific research.
 nav: true
 nav_order: 3